-You may have noticed that placing your eye at different positions (i.e. side-to-side OR up-and-down) behind the scope's eyepiece causes the reticle to appear to move around to different points on your target.
-This is called "parallax error" (target and reticle are not in the same focal plane), and it becomes more noticeable (and more of a problem) the greater the difference between target distance and side-focus setting.
-In some cases, parallax will not affect bullet point of impact enough to be of significant concern.
-If you need to shoot at a target distance inside of 50 yd, lower magnification settings will be more effective at improving image quality.
+You may have noticed that placing your eye at different positions (i.e., side-to-side OR up-and-down) behind the scope's eyepiece causes the reticle to appear to move around to different points on your target.
+This is a "parallax error" (target and reticle are not in the same focal plane), and it becomes more noticeable (and more of a problem) the greater the difference between target distance and side-focus setting.
+In some cases, parallax will not affect the bullet point of impact enough to be of significant concern.
+However, if you need to shoot at a target distance inside 25 yds, lower magnification settings will improve image quality.